rotki/docs/usage-guides/accounts-and-balances.md

 An xpub is a special key that lets rotki find all your wallet addresses without giving access to your funds.
 When you provide an xpub, rotki will:

-- Generate your addresses locally on your device
+- Generate your addresses locally
-- Check the blockchain for each address
+- Query the blockchain activity for each address
 - Stop when it finds unused addresses
 - Store this information securely in your local database